SFTtech/sftdyn/README.md

-sftdyn is a minimalistic (~ 100 lines) dynamic DNS server that accepts update requests via HTTPs and forwards them to a locally running DNS server via `nsupdate -l`.
+sftdyn is a minimalistic dynamic DNS server that accepts update requests via HTTP(S) and forwards them to a locally running DNS server via `nsupdate -l`.

 It lets you easily create a dyndns.org-like service, using your own DNS server.